Find the Best Moving Truck for Your Move

-The two major considerations when renting a moving truck are truck size and cost, and there are a plenty of questions to ask before making a decision.
-Which size truck do you need?
-What’s the difference between a 17 foot U-Haul truck and a Budget 16 foot truck?
-Don’t worry – we’ve researched three major moving van rental companies to help you get the best truck for your buck.
+The two major considerations when renting a moving truck are truck size and cost, and there are plenty of questions to ask before making a decision.
+But don’t worry — we’ve researched three major moving van rental companies to help you get the best truck for your buck.

 Trucks tend to range from 10 to 26 feet.
 These are the recommended truck sizes based on the size of your home:

 - Apartment up to two bedrooms: 15 to 16-foot truck

 - Two-bedroom house or three-bedroom apartment: 20-foot truck

 - More than three bedroom house: 24 to 26-foot truck